Godot04/so_long/README.md

 ## 📖 About

 **so_long** is a small 2D game project that introduces basic game development concepts using the MiniLibX graphics library.
-The player controls a cow that must collect all flowers before reaching the barn to escape.
+The player controls a cow that must collect all flowers before reaching the barn.
 The project focuses on window management, event handling, texture rendering, and basic game logic implementation.

 Through this project, I gained experience with graphics programming, event-driven programming, memory management, and map parsing/validation.